GeneralSergal/ORP/core/ORP_RUNTIME.md

 - The header MUST be the first emitted output.
 - No preamble, explanation, or narrative may precede it.
 - Header values must reflect runtime state truthfully.
+- Header must be regenerated for every governed output.

 ---